chevdor/sshq/README.md

     SUBCOMMANDS:
-        help      Print this message or the help of the given subcommand(s) list      The `info` command returns summarized information about a runtime search    The `info` command returns summarized information about a runtime
+        help      Print this message or the help of the given subcommand(s) list      The `list` command returns the list of entries search    The `search` command searches for a given pattern

 ## List

-    sshq-list 0.1.1
+    sshq-list 0.1.2
     Chevdor <chevdor@gmail.com>
-    The `info` command returns summarized information about a runtime
+    The `list` command returns the list of entries

     USAGE:
         sshq list [OPTIONS]